 Mash the bananas well in a 2 cup measuring cup.

 Melt 1/3 cup of butter in the microwave.
 About 25 seconds depending on your microwave.

 Add one egg to the banana and mix until well combined.
-Add the butter, 1 1/2 t vanilla and 2 T coffee.
-Add just enough milk to make it 2 cups.
+Add the butter, 1 1/2 teaspoon vanilla, and add just enough milk to make 2 cups of the “liquid.”

-Combine the nuts with 1 1/2 cup AP flour, 3/4 cup sugar, 1 t salt, 2 t baking powder, 1/2 t each of baking soda, cinnamon and nutmeg.
+Combine the dry ingredients in a larger bowl; the nuts with 1 1/2 cup AP flour, 3/4 cup sugar, 1 teaspoon salt, 2 teaspoon baking powder, 1/2 teaspoon each of baking soda, cinnamon, and nutmeg (optional).

-Mix wet into dry and mix only until all the dry is incorporated.
+Mix the wet into the dry and only mix until all the dry is incorporated.
 Do not over mix.
-Here you see I forgot to wipe the egg into the banana before but it works OK here just don’t mix too much.

 Sprinkle the tops with a generous amount of sugar.
 Spray the sugar with PAM.

-Bake until toothpick comes out clean.
-For me 23 minutes.
-Some variability due to oven should be expected.
+Bake until a toothpick comes out clean, for me 23 minutes.
+Some variability due to the oven differences should be expected